tencent cloud

 1. Prepare the environment.

-2. Instantiate the message producer.
+2. Initialize the message producer.

-// Set the producer group name
+// Set the producer group name.

 DefaultMQProducer producer(groupName);

-// Set the service access address
+// Set the service access address.

 producer.setNamesrvAddr(nameserver);

-// Set user permissions
+// Set user permissions.

 producer.setSessionCredentials(

-accessKey, // Role token
+accessKey, // Role token.

-secretKey, // Role name
+secretKey, // Role name.

 "");

-// Set the full namespace name
+// Set the namespace (full name of the namespace).

 producer.setNameSpace(namespace);